 1. Industry experience and knowledge

-As a professional in the plumbing industry, your business has some unique accounting needs.
-Any bookkeeper will ensure your books are balanced and updated each month.
-They will know tasks such as bank and credit card reconciliations, sales tax filings, coding of transactions, and preparing financial reports
+As a professional in the plumbing industry, your business has unique accounting needs.
+A bookkeeper will ensure your books are balanced and updated each month.
+They will know how to perform bank and credit card reconciliations, sales tax filings, transaction coding, and financial reports.

-Your chosen bookkeeper should help you set up your chart of accounts in such a way that allows you to organize your finances in a meaningful manner.
-They should have knowledge about creating additional accounts such as job materials purchased and equipment rental.
+Your chosen bookkeeper should help you set up your chart of accounts so that you can organize your finances in a meaningful manner.
+They should know how to create additional accounts for job materials purchased and equipment rental.

 For example, the payroll for your plumbing technicians should be a direct cost of goods sold, whereas your admin staff's payroll should be listed under your overhead costs.
 Your bookkeeper needs to allocate your costs appropriately to give you good visibility on your gross margin.